 These flooring types are often delicate, and we recommend anything under an 18mm in thickness to be accompanied by a 6 or 9mm ply to provide a stable base for the floor finish.
 Adhesives must be used to prevent any movement iwithn the MuteMat; this will also assist in validating conversion properties so that they exist as 'fabric of the building.'

 This product is part of the following systems:

-Building Control will often want to see estimated acoustic performance values when trading off carpeted flooring with new hard floor finishes in residential complexes, we can provide these to you or help liaise with your Building Control officer.
+Building Control will often want to see estimated acoustic performance values when trading off carpeted flooring with new hard floor finishes in residential complexes, and we can provide these to you or help liaise with your Building Control officer.

-Although there are no issues with using MuteMat™ 2 to sound proof a wall, it is not the best material to use as it also cannot be decorated over.
+Although there are no issues with using MuteMat® 2 to sound proof a wall, it is not the best material to use as it also cannot be decorated over.
 We have better options available for dedicated wall sound proofing projects which you can find here.

 Yes!
-Mute Mat™ 2 works perfectly for sound proofing stairs against impact noise, stairs often present a real issue in noisy neighbour situations when sharing a partition wall where both or one set of stairs are adjoined.
-It is best reduced by using a product like MuteMat™ 2 as wall soundproofing options won’t be as nearly effective, especially in areas that offer little space.
-You can click here for a video on how MuteMat™ is installed on stairs.
+MuteMat® 2 works perfectly for sound proofing stairs against impact noise, and stairs often present a real issue in noisy neighbour situations, especially when you share a partition wall where one or both sets of stairs are adjoining to the wall.
+In this scenario, you will want to reduce this noise by using a product like MuteMat® 2 on the stair tread and risers as wall soundproofing solutions won’t be nearly as effective, especially in areas that offer little space.
+Learn more on how to install MuteMat® on stairs.